 Lesson #2: There is a person attached to that sample

 When you are always working in the laboratory, it is easy to become disconnected to the patient to which the sample belongs to.
 I am grateful for the week I spent performing phlebotomy around the hospital, as it gave me some perspective into the pre-analytical processes of the laboratory.
-Sometimes when taught in school, things may be seen clear cut, such as the rejection of samples for testing based on certain indices (such as hemolysis or lipemia).
-However, in the clinical setting, these rules may not apply in certain scenarios, and just like the saying goes: “what you see is what you get”.
+Sometimes when taught in school, things may be seen clear cut, such as the rejection of samples for testing based on certain indices (such as hemolysis).
+However, in the clinical setting, these rules may not apply in certain scenarios, and just like the saying goes “what you see is what you get”.
 This might be due to an incredibly short draw from a young child, an elderly patient with collapsed veins, or stat blood work.
 While all samples must be treated carefully within the clinical laboratory, these types of specimens must be even more so, as there is a significantly lower chance of being able to recollect.
 In the clinical laboratory, we try our hardest to be understanding and accommodating to these types of samples that are given to us.

 Lesson #3: Be humble

 As I mentioned earlier, I initially felt scared and worried at the prospect of collecting blood from real patients.
 Thankfully, within a week, I made a complete 180 and am now very grateful of the experience I was given.
-As a student, I am in a very unique position, since I have been able to experience the clinical laboratory from both the technologist side of analysis and reporting, to the technician side of specimen collection and receiving.
+As a student, I am in a very unique position, since I have been able to experience the clinical laboratory from both the technologist side of analysis and reporting, to the assistant side of specimen collection and receiving.
 This has given be a comprehensive view of the processes within the clinical laboratory, and how these processes both begin and end with the patient.
 Take a moment to think about that, and it will humble you.
 This profession would not exist if it weren’t for the patients.
 While during hospital budget cuts, departments may be fighting for funding and acknowledgement, the truth is that all departments within the hospital are important in providing valuable services to the patient.
 What also humbled me from this experience is the amount of knowledge that I attained.
 Remember that no matter what situation you get put into in life, there is always something to be learned.
-You should capture those kinds of moments and take advantage of them.
+You should cherish those kinds of moments and take advantage of them.